luiswirth/bsc-thesis/src/matter.typ

 After studying coordinate simplicies, the reader has hopefully developed some intuitive understanding of simplicies.
-We will now shed the coordinates and represent simplicies in a more abstract way, by just considering them as a list of vertex indicies, without any vertex coordinates.
+We will now shed the coordinates and represent simplicies in a more abstract way, by just considering them as a list of vertex indices, without any vertex coordinates.
 A $n$-simplex $sigma$ is a $(n+1)$-tuple of natural numbers, which represent vertex indices.
 $